 There are quite a few conditions associated with repetitive strains at some sports or related to work.
 These can be long-lasting and often resistant to treatment.
 We all have tissues called 'bursae' where bones are superficial and under the skin, so as to provide some lubrication.
 Excessive rubbing of skin over the bone causes inflammation, called 'bursitis'.
 It can mimic infection but often does not give good results with surgery.
 Caution must hence be exercised.

 The surface of bones within joints is covered by a different type of cartilage.
 Any injury to the bone surface can cause damage to this cartilage that does not heal as the cartilage itself does not have the capacity of regeneration.
 If the surface cartilage breaks off with a rim of bone (called an 'osteochondral fracture'), then it can heal if operated on in time.
 Such fractures commonly go unrecognized and cause joint arthritis at a relatively young age, when options of treatment are very limited.

 Ligaments are structures that join one bone to the other.
 Most ligament injuries are partial tears called sprains and heal themselves.
 When ligament tears are total (called 'third-degree sprains') surgical intervention may be required or else there is a risk of persisting joint instability.
 In severe injuries that cause joint dislocations, at least two or more ligaments are injured simultaneously.
 Some ligaments like the Anterior Cruciate ligament do not get partly injured.
 All ligament injuries are not easily diagnosed on MRI alone as the accuracy of this investigation is about 80% of cases.
-One, therefore, needs a careful understanding of the patient's injury and thorough examination by a specialist.
+One, therefore, needs a careful understanding of the patient's injury and thorough examination by an ortho specialist in Mangalore.